FAQGURU/FAQGURU/topics/en/html5.md

 * https://github.com/FuelFrontend/Frontend-Developer-Interview-Preparation

 [[↑] Back to top](#HTML5)
 ### Describe the difference between a 'cookie', 'sessionStorage' and 'localStorage'.
-(Senior)

 All the above-mentioned technologies are key-value storage mechanisms on the client side.
 They are only able to store values as strings.